smart-lty/nano-PEARL/README.md

 - 🔄 **Draft-Target Disaggregation**: The draft model and the target model are loaded in separate devices, avoiding load-imbalance and resource competition.
 - ⚡ **Parallel Inference**: Both the draft model and the target model run inference in parallel, fully exploiting the GPU utilization!
 - 🎯 **Adaptive Draft Length**:
-  - ✅ When the alignment is good, the draft model could generate draft tokens without being interrupted by the target model.
+  - When the alignment is good, the draft model could generate draft tokens without being interrupted by the target model.
-  - ⚠️ When the alignment is poor, the target model could prevent the draft model from generating trash draft tokens.
+  - When the alignment is poor, the target model could prevent the draft model from generating trash draft tokens.
 - 🤖 **Auto-Set Hyper-parameters**: Automatically configure optimal parameters for your hardware setup.
 - 🚀 **High Performance**: Built on CUDA Graphs and tensor parallelism for maximum throughput.
 - 💾 **Memory Efficient**: Prefix KV caching reduces memory usage while maintaining performance.

+## 📊 BenchMark Results

+Coming Soon!

+## 📋 TODOs

+- [ ]  **Dynamic TP Size**: Support dynamic TP size, including TP=6/7, hence the 8 GPUs can be fully used!
+- [ ]  **Draft Model Temperature**: Support setting a non-zero temperature for the draft model.
+- [ ]  **Continuous Batching**: Support continuous batching and chunked prefill.

+## 🐛 Bug Fixing
+Coming Soon!

 ## 🙏 Acknowledgements

-TBD.
+This project has been influenced by many execellent projects in the LLM community, such as [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm) and [PEARL](https://github.com/smart-lty/ParallelSpeculativeDecoding).
+The nano-PEARL logo is designed by Veo 3.

 ## 📚 Citation
 ```bibtex